ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/README.md

 Todo:

-- [ ] re-layout documents
 - [ ] frontend part docs
+- [ ] table of contents

 ------

-##  1. The URL of my website:
+#  1. The URL of my website:

 https://msa2020-phase1-devops-reactwebapp-assignment.azurewebsites.net/

-##  2. Description of build and release pipelines(what and why)
+#  2. Description of build and release pipelines

-My build pipeline:
+The following list explains for each part in my build and release pipelines(what and why):

+## 2.1 Build Pipeline

+### Access Build Pipeline

+Following screenshot shows where my build pipeline to access:

 ![BuildPipelineName](https://raw.githubusercontent.com/ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/master/Images/BuildPipelineName.png)

+### Build Pipeline - Overview

 The following is the detail of the build pipeline: